Application Deadline: 15 September 2022

-The Geoinformation Group at TU Vienna in Austria is looking for two PhD Students.
+The Geoinformation Group at TU Vienna in Austria is looking for a PhD Student.

 We welcome applications from students that are enthusiastic about working in the area of Artificial Intelligence and Geographic Information Science.